PulpCattel/Tails-BitcoinCore-Wasabi/Bitcoin_Core_installation.md

 Bitcoin Core will ask you to choose a directory for the data folder.
 Leaving the default one will lead to Core being removed at shut down, so choose the directory previously created inside the persistent storage.

-The blockchain synch will start, the time needed will widly change based on your configuration.
+The blockchain synch will start, the time needed will widely change based on your configuration.
 On a laptop with 8GB ram, Intel core i5 3.4GHz, USB 3.0 and optical fiber internet, took ~ 24 hours.

 Once the synching is over, the node is ready to use.